 In this article we have intended to give you some tips to identify what your plant may be suffering but above all to try to prevent any future problems in your indoor or outdoor crop.

-If your plant begins to show yellow leaves, we are sure that it is a minor problem that you can solve easily, also following our proposed advice in this and other posts.
+If your plant begins to show yellow leaves, we are sure that it is a minor problem that you can solve easily, also following the tips proposed by Pev grow in this and other posts.

 We hope you enjoyed it and do not hesitate to share your experiences with us, we will be happy to listen to you and learn new knowledge related to our sweet medicine.